data-to-insight/csc-map-of-the-world/docs/graph_filtering_guidance.md

 - The **search box** narrows this further to nodes whose text matches your query.
 - The result is **Type AND Search**.

 Edges remain visible **only** if both endpoints are visible.
-This keeps the picture tidy and relevant.
+This offers scope to reduce less relevant showing, keep the visualisation cleaner and relevant.

 ### What text is searchable?